Polls open in Zimbabwe as the president known as ''the crocodile'' seeks a second and final term | Politics

 - Zimbabwe

-Polls have opened in Zimbabwe Wednesday as President Emmerson Mnangagwa seeks a second and final term in a country with a history of violent and disputed votes.
+Polls opened in Zimbabwe on Wednesday as President Emmerson Mnangagwa seeks a second and final term in a country with a history of violent and disputed votes.

 These are the second general elections since the ouster of longtime repressive ruler Robert Mugabe in a coup in 2017.